Overview¶

 physical_table_naming_convention |

-How to name tables at physical layer | string | No | full |
+How to name tables at the physical layer | enum | No | schema_and_table |

 - |